roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18-year-old Friend: Kaeli Goes Bi ****** byNonStopFunGuy© Kim's hands were on my butt, pulling my erection deeper into her juicy vagina.
+Kim's hands were on my butt, pulling my erection deeper into her juicy vagina.
 "Now why is that?"
 Her voice was scolding, consdescending, but she was joking.
 "You gonna try and cheat on me with her?"

  How fucking funny is that.
 Cheat on Kim, the woman with whom I was cheating on my wife?